IddoSadeh/cplusplusBook/_sources/cplusplus/pointandref.md

 double* pSingle = new double;
 delete pSingle; // Frees the allocated single object
 ```
+Some notes:

-Deleting memory twice or deleting uninitialized pointers can lead to errors.
+- Deleting memory twice or deleting uninitialized pointers can lead to errors.

-Deleting the null pointer is harmless but does nothing.
+- When deleting an array, dont forget to use `[]`.
+- Attempt to delete pointers as early as possible to prevent memory leaks.
+Here is what not to do:

+    ```c++
+    double* p = new double[1000];
+    // good code here
+    // code with error here
+    delete[] p; // oops didnt delete in time - memory leak
+    ```
+    Here is an alternative:
+    ```c++
+    double* p = new double[1000];
+    // good code here
+    delete[] p; // phew, we deleted the code before the error.
+    // code with error here

+    ```

+And what is a memory leak you ask?
+In short, say the data you forgot to delete is your SIN, and say you were writing code on a computer at the public library.
+If a memory leak occurs (say your program crashes before you are able to delete memory), than your SIN will be left unprotected somewhere in the depth of the memory of the computer you were using.
+This is not only a privacy issue, but the you will also take up space that the computer needs for other programs.
+Again, stay calm, modern operating systems will make sure this doesn't actually happen - at this point in your learning if you forget to deletem your code will just be "sloppy" and may behave unexpected.

-### Automatic Garbage Collection
+### Automatic Deletion -  Garbage Collection

 In C++, memory management is typically manual, but the concept of automatic garbage collection does exist in some contexts.
 This method allows the system to reclaim memory automatically when it's no longer in use.
 However, implementing automatic garbage collection in C++ is not straightforward and may not be suitable for all applications.

-## References: A Deeper Look

-We've previously touched on references in C++, but it's worth delving a bit deeper, especially in the context of pointers and memory management.
+## References

+We've use the word "reference" alot and now it's time to learn about references.
+Don't worry, this will be a lot shorter than the pointers section.

 References in C++ provide a way to create an alias, or another name for a variable.
 Unlike pointers, references must be initialized when declared and cannot be null.
 They provide a more convenient and safer way to work with data.

 ### Creating References

 A reference variable is created with the `&` operator and must be initialized with an existing variable.
-Here's an example:
+Here's an example that will cover most of what you need to know:

 ```c++
 int originalValue = 42;